kadena-io/pact-5/docs/builtins/General/enforce-verifier.md

 ### Basic syntax

-To enforce that a verifier is in scope, use the following syntax:
+To enforce that a specific verifier is in scope, use the following syntax:

 ```pact
 (enforce-verifier verifier-name)